 - Do I want to keep my heart healthy?

-When you are trying to lose weight, in particular belly fat, you will need to burn up more calories than you take in throughout the day.
+When you are trying to lose weight, whether its belly fat, arm fat or fat around your thighs, you will need to burn up more calories than you take in throughout the day.

 Keeping that formula in mind and assuming that you don’t want to make any changes to your diet, if you set a goal to lose one pound of pure fat per week, you will need to burn off an extra 500 calories per day.